-Teachers should always be respected.
-Teachers need support and encouragement from the society to sense that their fidelity to scholars is treasured and cherished.
-In India, on the eve of Teachers Day, the National Awards are given to the Teachers by the President of India on September 5.
-The award is given as a public gratitude to praiseworthy teachers working in the primary schools, middle schools and secondary schools.
+Teachers should be respected and honoured.
+In India, on the eve of Teachers' Day, i.e. on 5 September, the National Teachers Awards are given to the meritorious teachers by the President of India.
+The awards are conferred as public gratitude to praiseworthy teachers working in primary schools, middle schools, and secondary schools.

-Dr. S. Radhakrishnan was one of the most renowned writers in contemporary India.
-His contribution was based on theoretical, theological, moral, instructive, communal and enlightening subjects.
-He wrote plentiful articles to diverse recognized journals which are of gigantic importance and gives the impression of revelation to an assortment of readers because of the profundity in the connotation of the piece of writings.
+Dr. S. Radhakrishnan is one of the most renowned writers in contemporary India.
+He has made significant contributions to a variety of subjects starting from theoretical, theological, moral, instructive, communal, and enlightening subjects.
+He wrote several articles to many recognised journals which are of great importance.

 Why is Teachers Day Celebrated?

-Dr. Radhakrishnan became India’s President in the year 1962.
-He was approached by some of his friends and students who requested him to give consent to them to commemorate 5th September as Teacher’s Day, in his Birthday.
-Dr. S. Radhakrishnan responded, "Instead of observing my birthday discretely, it would be my pompous privilege if 5th September is scrutinized as Teacher’s Day".
-The appeal showed Dr. S. Radhakrishnan's affection and dedication for the teaching career.
-From that point of time, India celebrates Teacher’s Day on 5th September.
+Dr. Radhakrishnan became President of India in 1962.
+He was approached by some of his friends and students who requested him to allow them to celebrate his birthday on 5 September.
+Dr. S. Radhakrishnan responded, "Instead of observing my birthday discretely, it would be my pompous privilege if 5th September is scrutinised as Teachers' Day".
+Such a request coming from the President of India clearly showcased Dr. S. Radhakrishnan's affection and dedication for teachers.
+From then onwards, India celebrates Teachers' Day on 5th September.